hridita11/GNCI-Hackathon/README.md

 | 🔥 **Harmful Reach** | How far the false claim and the backlash it drags with it has spread |
 | 🧭 **Awareness** | How far *accurate* information has actually reached people |

-**First one to 100% wins the run.** Get Awareness there first → contained.
-Let Harmful Reach win → not contained.

-There is no pause.
-The clock ticks in real time, and it never waits for you to feel ready.
+**The goal isn't simply to hit 100%.** Awareness reaching 100% ends the run immediately in a contained outcome.
+If the 30-minute clock expires before either meter reaches 100%, **Awareness must be higher than Harmful Reach to contain the incident.**

+If Harmful Reach reaches 100% first, the incident is not contained.
+If the clock reaches 30:00 and Harmful Reach is equal to or higher than Awareness, it is also not contained.

+The clock doesn't care if you're ready.
 ---

 ## 🎮 Play it - no install, no excuses